Helping To Reduce Charges And Sentencing For Drug Trafficking Charges In Punta Gorda

 Other drugs that are specifically listed in this section of law include cocaine, heroin, morphine and codeine, all of which are first degree felonies.
 Drug trafficking can also be a capital felony if a person is intentionally killed by the offender, or if the offender counseled, commanded, or caused the killing in any way, while trafficking drugs.
 Capital felonies are punishable by death or a life sentence in prison.

-Call now to schedule your free case evaluation and discuss your defense with a skilled attorney.
-We look forward to hearing from you!
+Call 941-621-6623 to schedule a free case evaluation and discuss your defense with a skilled attorney.
+We look forward to hearing from you.